 Removal of 10 square metres or less of non-friable asbestos may be undertaken without a licence.
-However, given the risks involved, council encourages residents to consider engaging a licensed asbestos removal contractor.
+However, given the risks involved, Council encourages residents to consider engaging a licensed asbestos removal contractor.
 The cost of asbestos removal by a licensed professional is comparable in price to most licensed tradespeople including electricians, plumbers and tilers.

-All asbestos removal should be undertaken in accordance with the Code of practice on how to safely remove asbestos (catalogue no. WC03561).
+All asbestos removal should be undertaken in accordance with the Code of practice on how to safely remove asbestos.